BrandonBiro/Portfolio/README.md

 [View Project](#)

 Analyzed factors influencing academic success using predictive modeling techniques.
-Focused on optimizing interventions for at-risk students based on their demographics, attendance, and grade patterns.
+Focused on optimizing interventions for at-risk students based on their demographics and grade patterns.

 ## Skills